Sang-Buster/Argus/docs/ENHANCED_DETECTION.md

 # 🚀 Enhanced Detection Implementation

+> ⚠️ **Note**: This document describes earlier experimental enhancements.
+For the final research results, see [STATUS.md](STATUS.md) and [algorithm_details.md](algorithm_details.md) which reflect the published paper findings.
+Key conclusion: **Cryptographic authentication is the only recommended method** for production UAV systems.

 ## Overview

 This document describes the three key improvements made to the Argus UAV detection system based on performance analysis of the three attack types (Phantom, Position Falsification, and Coordinated).